 On the morning of Saturday 18 November 2017, the day after the successful completion of the sixth test flight, the prototype Airlander detached from its mooring mast on the airfield at Cardington.
 This triggered the in-built hull deflation mechanism.
 We launched an extensive internal investigation to determine what led to the de-masting.
 Our internal report recommended a number of corrective and preventative actions, which are being implemented as we have progressed to the production Airlander.Read about our investigation

-In September 2018, the European Aviation Safety Agency awarded HAV a Design Organisation Approval.
+The UK Civil Aviation Authority awarded HAV a Design Organisation Approval.
 This is an important milestone on the path to type certificationRead more about the DOA